freent-project/freent-module-win32/README.md

-# freent-module-win32
+# Win32 for OpenWindows
-FreeNT module for running and installing Microsoft Windows programs
+A FreeNT module for running and installing Microsoft Windows programs.
+## Motivation
+FreeNT is an open-source project.
+Win32 is a proprietary product.
+The goal of FreeNT is to "create the Windows kernel without proprietary code".

+This FreeNT module adds support for Win32.
+This is an important part of OpenWindows.